-An employee who is absent from work because of personal illness, or an injury, is entitled to paid personal leave at the employee's ordinary time rate exclusive of shift or weekend loadings or overtime subject to the following - duty, and as far as is reasonable advise the nature of the injury or illness and the estimated duration of the absence;
+An employee who is absent from work because of personal illness, or an injury, is entitled to paid personal leave at the employee's ordinary time rate exclusive of shift or weekend loadings or overtime subject to the following - and the estimated duration of the absence;

-- (i) employees are not entitled to paid personal leave for any period of absence in respect of which they are entitled to workers' compensation; - (ii) employees must as soon as practicable (which may be a time after leave has started) inform the employer of their inability to attend for
+- employees are not entitled to paid personal leave for any period of absence in respect of which they are entitled to workers' compensation; - (ii) employees must as soon as practicable (which may be a time after leave has started) inform the employer of their inability to attend for - (iii) duty, and as far as is reasonable advise the nature of the injury or illness

-- (iii) the onus is on employees to demonstrate to the satisfaction of a reasonable person that they were unable because of illness or injury to attend for duty on the day or days for which personal leave is claimed; - (iv) untaken personal leave accumulates from year to year without limitation.
+- (iv) the onus is on employees to demonstrate to the satisfaction of a reasonable person that they were unable because of illness or injury to attend for duty on the day or days for which personal leave is claimed; - (v) untaken personal leave accumulates from year to year without limitation.

-However in the first year of service employees are entitled only to 12 hours 40 minutes personal leave for each completed month of service (pro rata for an incomplete month).
+However, in the first year of service employees are entitled only to 12 hours 40 minutes personal leave for each completed month of service (pro rata for an incomplete month).